kunalkundu30/linear-regression-fundamentals/README.md

     ii.
 Q-Q plot - This is a plot of error quantiles on y axis and quaniltes of standard normal distribution on x axis.
 Ideally, the points should lie on y=x line on graph.<br>
     iii.
 Check mean of erros to be 0.<br>
 3. **Homoscedasticity**:<br>
     The standard deviation of errors is same for error distribution for all samples.
-This can be checked using:
+This can be checked using:<br>
     i.
 Scatter plot of errors with feature - Errors should be randomly distributed around mean 0.
-This is not a good way to use when linear rgression is used with more than 1 feature. ii.
+This is not a good way to use when linear rgression is used with more than 1 feature.<br>
+    ii.
 Scale-location plot - This is a scatter plot of sqrt(|Standardised erros|) vs predicted values.
-The points should be randomly distributed.
+The points should be randomly distributed.<br>
-4. **Independence of samples and errors**:
+4. **Independence of samples and errors**:<br>
-    The samples and errors are drawn independent to each other.
+    The samples and errors are drawn independent to each other.<br>
     i.
 Autocorrelation plot - It is a plot of auto-correlation of errors.
 Ideally, the autocorrelation should be low and there should not be a pattern in the graph.
 If there is a pattern, it could mean that the errors are not independent of each other.
-This can be a useful thing to check in time series data.
+This can be a useful thing to check in time series data.<br>

-**Assumption for robustness of results**:
+**Assumption for robustness of results**:<br>
-1. **Multi-collinearity**:
+1. **Multi-collinearity**:<br>
     The features are not correlated with each other.
-This can be checked using:
+This can be checked using:<br>
     i.
 Heatmap of correlation plot - Columns having correlation higher than a threshold can be removed.
-This can only be used to detect bivariate relationship only. ii.
+This can only be used to detect bivariate relationship only.<br>
+    ii.
 Variable Inflation Factor (VIF) - It shows correlation of a variable with group of variables.
 Higher the VIF, more the correlation.
 VIF is calculated by measuring how well each variable is defined by other variables.
 It is given by: VIF = 1/(1-R^2).
-If VIF for a variable is greater than 5, it means that variable can be explained by other variables and multicollinearity is high.
+If VIF for a variable is greater than 5, it means that variable can be explained by other variables and multicollinearity is high.<br>

 **Other graphs**: